Paškal Buconjić: Bishop of Mostar-Duvno

 After the Austrian-Hungarian occupation in 1878, many Muslims, from whom Bishop Buconjić bought lands around Nevesinje and Bijelo Polje left the country.
 Buconjić helped Catholic Croats from areas around Ljubuški and Mostar, where they were overpopulated, to settle there.
 He also helped a number of his relatives to move near Nevesinje.
 The authorities obstructed these internal migrations and encouraged migration from outside Bosnia and Herzegovina.

-Buconjić helped to establish higher education in Mostar, helping with the establishment of the Franciscan Seminary of Theology at the Franciscan friary in Mostar.
+Buconjić helped establish higher education in Mostar, helping establish the Franciscan Seminary of Theology at the Franciscan friary in Mostar.
 He officially opened the seminary on 7 October 1895.
 By establishing the Seminary of Theology, the Franciscan Custody of Herzegovina provided for the education of its cadets.

 Buconjić built the Bishop's Ordinariate in Glavica, Mostar, from 1905 to 1909, and moved into it on 24 March 1909.
 Buconjić brought the Franciscan nuns from Maribor to Mostar in 1899.
 He built an orphanage that same year in Bijelo Polje that they controlled, and he bought them land in Nevesinje.
 Buconjić wanted the Franciscan sisters to dedicate themselves to raising poor female children.
 The Sisters of Mercy, who were already present in Herzegovina when Buconjić became a bishop, were granted a house and a yard in Ljubuški.

 Buconjić had a leading role in the Croatian national movement in Bosnia and Herzegovina, where the new Austrian-Hungarian authorities forbade the use of the Croatian and Serbian names.
-The National Musical-Singing Society founded by the people of Mostar in 1889, gathered youth and had a goal of promoting Croatian national conciseness was sponsored by Buconjić.
-During Buconjić's reign, Glas Hercegovca (the Voice of a Herzegovinian), a political magazine was established, and was supported by Buconjić and the Herzegovinian Franciscans.
-The publishing of Glas Hercegovca stopped dute to hardship in 1896.
-The next year, the Franciscans established the Croatian Joint-stock Printing House in Mostar that published Osvit (the Daybreak), another political magazine supported by Buconjić.
-However, this magazine as well stopped its publishing after ten years.
+The National Musical-Singing Society, founded by the people of Mostar in 1889, gathered youth and aimed to promote Croatian national consciousness and was sponsored by Buconjić.
+During Buconjić's reign, Glas Hercegovca (the Voice of a Herzegovinian), a political magazine, was established and was supported by Buconjić and the Herzegovinian Franciscans.
+The publishing of Glas Hercegovca stopped due to hardship in 1896.
+The following year, the Franciscans established the Croatian Joint-stock Printing House in Mostar that published Osvit (the Daybreak), another political magazine supported by Buconjić.
+However, this magazine also stopped publishing after ten years.

-Buconjić was one of the initiators of the establishment of a society dedicated to aiding poor Croat students in 1897.
-Provincial Augtustin Zubac and others sent a request to the government to allow the foundation of such a society in January 1902, which the government approved on 5 July.
+Buconjić was one of the initiators of establishing a society dedicated to aiding poor Croat students in 1897.
+Provincial Augtustin Zubac and others requested the government to allow the foundation of such a society in January 1902, which the government approved on 5 July.
 The founding session of the Croatian Support Society for the Needs of Students and University Students from Bosnia and Herzegovina was held on 14 September 1902, and Buconjić was named its sponsor.
 The Croatian Support Society would grow to become HKD Napredak.